vedderb/bldc/lispBM/README.md

 (canget-vin id)
 ```

 Get input voltage on ESC with id on the CAN-bus.
+Note that CAN status message 5 must be active on that ESC for this function to work.

 ---